 Here's a four-tiered process to reduce the risk of your apparatus or ambulance getting stolen and limit the damage if it does

 When fire apparatus or ambulances are stolen it jeopardizes a department's ability to provide timely and effective public-safety services.
-It is critical for fire departments to educate their personnel and implement best practices to prevent the theft or other misuse of emergency response vehicles and equipment.
+It is critical for fire departments to educate their personnel and implement best practices to prevent theft or other misuse of emergency response vehicles and equipment.

 Beyond the negative impact on service delivery, a stolen piece of fire equipment or an ambulance can become a delivery vehicle for a terrorist.
 Think about that for a moment.

 In the wake of the 1995 bombing of the Alfred P. Murrah Federal Building in Oklahoma City and the terrorist attacks of Sept.
 11, 2001, we hardened our public buildings and facilities by severely restricting vehicle access.
 But how many people would question the presence of a fire truck or ambulance inside the perimeter before it was too late?

 The problem of stolen fire apparatus or ambulances is not a theoretical one, says Randy Smathers, president and owner at VISTA Brake Lock.

 "I have a Google alert set up that sends me [news articles on apparatus and ambulances thefts].
 I check the source and confirm that it is real and relevant," Smathers says.
 "I delete many every day that are not related or confirmed."

 Smathers' stats show that in 2015, there were nine incidents in foreign countries and 47 in 25 different states the United States.
 So far in 2016, a piece of fire apparatus or ambulance has been stolen four times in foreign countries and 28 times in the U.S.

 Overseas, terrorists in Israel and Afghanistan have used stolen or cloned emergency vehicles rigged with explosive devices to successfully carry out attacks.